 Jeremy Begbie, Director

 Jeremy Begbie is the inaugural holder of the Thomas A. Langford Research Professorship in Theology.
 He teaches systematic theology, and he specializes in the interface between theology and the arts.
-His particular research interest between music and theology.
+His particular research interests are in the interplay between music and theology.
 Professor Begbie spends one semester each year (currently spring) at Duke Divinity School and the other semester at Cambridge.
 He is also Senior Member at Wolfson College, Cambridge, and an Affiliated Lecturer in the Faculty of Music at the University of Cambridge.
 (Full Biography and Speaking Engagements)

 Daniel Train, Postdoctoral Associate, 2013-14